uviclibraries/onboarding/1-Desk Duties.md

 2. If you are **last** to leave:
     - put away the phone and lock the desk drawer
     - put away the key in the office cabinet
-    - Return DSC storage room key to the front desk if you've checked it out
+    - return DSC storage room key to the front desk if you've checked it out
     - if the waste bin is full dispose of it in the larger bins by the metal DSC signage.
 Janitorial staff usually miss the DSC desk bin when they do their rounds, so please do this regularly.
     - put up the closed sign.